Track mileage automatically

 At a minimum, a grey fleet policy should define:

-• Driver eligibility
+• Driver eligibility and licence requirements

 • Insurance requirements (including business use)

-• MOT and vehicle condition standards (safety and servicing requirements)
+• MOT and vehicle condition standards

-• Required log details (HMRC-stipulated and organisation’s own)
+• Required log details (HMRC-stipulated and organisation-specific)

 We’ve drafted a customisable grey fleet policy template you can download and tweak to match your internal processes and regulations.